Because I’m really thinking about becoming one.

 While that is cooking, melt some butter in a skillet and add in your shrimp.

 We’re seasoning the shrimp with paprika, garlic, salt, and pepper.
 Easy stuff here, but big flavor!
+I bet some Tony’s Creole seasoning would be amazing too if you wanted some Cajun flair!

 The shrimp only takes about 5 minutes, which I love.
 Much faster than cooking up chicken, right?